 Enjoying a hot experience, running your dishwasher and washing clothing are just a couple examples of the home luxuries that necessitate hot water.

 You likely will not notice your water heater is going bad until you only get cold water coming from your showerhead.
-If you’re alert to these hints, you won’t miss out on relaxing showers.
+If you’re aware of these hints, you won’t miss out on relaxing showers.

 - Rusty Water